-RPS has been commissioned by the Port of Brisbane Pty Ltd (PBPL) to undertake an annual weed monitoring program along Lucinda Drain, Port Gate Drain, T1-3 Overflow and Car Precinct Areas at the Port of Brisbane.
+RPS has been commissioned by the Port of Brisbane Pty Ltd (PBPL) to undertake an annual weed monitoring program along Lucinda Drain, Port Gate Drain, Port West Drain, T1-3 Overflow and Car Precinct Areas at the Port of Brisbane.
 Lucinda Drain and Port Gate Drain are located on land formally described as Lot 99 on SP238079 and Lot 732 on SP142208, respectively.
 The T1-3 Overflow and Car Precinct areas are located on land formally described as Lot 99 on SP238079.
+Port West Drain is located on land formally described as Lot 713 on SP110608 and Lot 716 on SP110610.
 The survey areas are located within the Wynnum-Manly Ward of Brisbane City Council (BCC).

 RPS has been involved in the biannual weed monitoring program since 2001.
-In 2001, weed surveys were initially conducted along Lucinda Drain, with surveys along Port Gate Drain only commencing in 2007.
-In response to a potential weed incursion threat from imported vehicles, the areas known as the Car Precinct and T1-3 Overflow Area were added to the monitoring program in 2008.
-To document the weed surveys, RPS has produced detailed weed reports since 2001.
-Initially, these were presented as two separate documents - one for Lucinda and Port Gate Drains and another for the Car Precinct and T1-3 Overflow Area.
+In 2001, weed surveys were initially conducted biannually along Lucinda Drain, with surveys along Port Gate Drain only commencing in 2007.
+In response to a potential weed incursion threat from imported vehicles, the areas known as the Car Precinct and T1-3 Overflow Area were added to the monitoring program in 2008 and surveyed quarterly for the first year.

 Following a review by PBPL and in consultation with Australian Quarantine and Inspection Service (AQIS), a number of changes were made to the monitoring program in 2011.
 The surveys are still undertaken at the four previous locations however, the frequency has been reduced to one survey per year.
-This survey is undertaken in the post summer months (March - April).
+This survey is undertaken in the post summer months (March - May).
 AQIS have recommended one target weed list to be used for all survey areas and reporting will involve the preparation of one document.
+In addition, in 2013 Port West has been added to the survey due to the identification of pest species by stakeholders.